This article compares the difference between the use of epoll and Windows I/O Completion Port (hereby IOCP).

 Some server implementations (inter-linked servers, FTP, p2p) need to initiate outbound connections.
 Both epoll and IOCP have support for the non-blocking connect, although different.

-With IOCP you need to use a special function ConnectEx, because the connect() call does not accept the OVERLAPPED structure and therefore cannot be queried by the IOCP.
-So not only the code would be different from epoll, it would be different from Windows implementation which uses select or poll.
-Fair to say though that the change required is rather small and insignificant.
+Using IOCP you need to use a dedicated function ConnectEx, because the connect() call does not accept the OVERLAPPED structure and therefore cannot generate the completion notification.
+So not only the implementation will be different from the epoll, it would be different from the regular Windows implementation which uses select or poll.
+However the needed code change is rather small and insignificant.

 An interesting note that accept() works as usual with IOCP.
 There is an AcceptEx function, but its role is completely different.
 It is not a non-blocking accept().

 Often there is more data has arrived while the original event condition is triggered.
 For example, the epoll which monitors the descriptor for reading, or IOCP waiting for the ReadFile to complete, are triggered by the socket receiving the first chunk of data.
 Now what happens if there are another few chunks of data arrived after that?
 Is it possible to safely retrieve them without polling?